 I treat all of my students equally and do not push any roles or expectations onto them.
 I acknowledge that every student is different, in their body, their mind, and their own practice.

 I embrace the experience of otherness as a means of awakening and liberation.

-I create a space where every student can hopefully feel safe and supported.
+I create a space where every student can hopefully feel safe, brave, and supported.